 There are differences between approaches to managing risk in gas and electricity markets.
-Hedging in the NEM is predominately via financial instruments linked to spot market prices, including on the ASX.
+Hedging in the NEM is predominately via financial instruments linked to spot market prices, including on the Australian Stock Exchange (ASX-).
 On the other hand, hedging in the gas industry tends to be more physical, being linked to holding contracts with producers and with pipeline operators.
 While the DWGM and STTM facilitate trading around a contract position, the underlying contract is much less freely available.
 Securing a firm contract may entail making a very long-term financial commitment (multiple years) to pipeline operators and producers.
 While "as available" contracts can be procured at lower cost, these offer little benefit to the holder at times of peak flow on pipelines as holders of firm capacity are supplied first.
 Consequently, the risk of a participant wanting to consume gas being unable to secure a contract-based hedge is greater in the gas industry than in the NEM.

 However, the ASX did introduce a futures market for the Victorian market in 2013.
-Traded volumes were minimal until 2018 when trade picked up, though is still rather low; e.g., less than 5% of the volumes traded in the DWGM.26
+Traded volumes were minimal until 2018 when trade picked up, thoughalthough trading is still rather low; e.g., being less than 5% of the volumes traded in the DWGM.36 The ASX now also now offers contracts at the Wallumbilla Gas Supply hub.